Miksus/red-mail/docs/tutorials/client.rst

 Often the default client setup is enough but sometimes it may become necessary to get more control of the connection with your SMTP server.
 In this discussion we discuss ways to customize the connection.

-By default Red Mail uses `STARTLS <https://en.wikipedia.org/wiki/Opportunistic_TLS>`_ or opportunistic TLS in connecting to the SMTP server.
+By default Red Mail uses `STARTTLS <https://en.wikipedia.org/wiki/Opportunistic_TLS>`_ or opportunistic TLS in connecting to the SMTP server.
 You may also change this if needed by changing the ``cls_smtp`` to other SMTP client classes from `smtplib <https://docs.python.org/3/library/smtplib.html>`_ in standard library.